 [xii] OECD/G20 Base Erosion and Profit Shifting Project Tax Challenges Arising from Digitalisation – Report on Pillar Two Blueprint, Paris: OECD, 2020, at p.
 34. https://www.oecd.org/tax/beps/tax-challenges-arising-from-digitalisation-report-on-pillar-two-blueprint-abb4c3d1-en.htm

-Julian Morris FRSA Julian Morris has 30 years’ experience as an economist and policy expert.
-In addition to his role at Unicus, he is a Senior Fellow at Reason Foundation and a Senior Scholar at the International Center for Law and Economics.
-The author of dozens of peer reviewed publications, white papers, and book chapters, Julian is a member of the Editorial Board of Energy and Environment.
+Julian Morris FRSA Julian Morris has 30 years’ experience as an economist, policy expert, and entrepreneur.
+In addition to his role at ICLE, he is a Senior Fellow at Reason Foundation and a member of the editorial board of Energy and Environment.
+Julian is the author of over 100 scholarly publications and many more articles for newspapers, magazines, and blogs.
 A graduate of Edinburgh University, he has masters’ degrees from UCL and Cambridge, and a Graduate diploma in law from Westminster.
-Julian is also a member of several non-profit boards.
+In addition to his more academic work, Julian is an advisor to various business and a member of several non-profit boards.